branupama/openpower-vpd-parser/docs/backup-restore-config-json.md

 It must contain either:

-* an inventoryPath, the backup is stored in the BMC cache.
+* hardwarePath, the backup is stored on another FRU’s EEPROM.

-* a hardwarePath, the backup is stored on another FRU’s EEPROM.
+* inventoryPath, the backup is stored in the BMC cache.

 ## type
 Specifies the VPD format (e.g., IPZ or keyword-based VPD).